Search This Blog

-St. Louis de Montfort's masterwork "The Secret of the Rosary," written in early 18th century France, stands as one of Catholicism's most influential spiritual guides.
-This treasured manual, which explains the profound theology and practice of the Rosary devotion, has transformed countless lives through its journey from handwritten manuscript to global spiritual phenomenon.
-Its modern resurgence, sparked by one American family's dedication, reveals how divine providence can work through ordinary people to spread extraordinary grace.
+St. Louis de Montfort’s masterwork, The Secret of the Rosary, written in early 18th-century France, remains one of Catholicism’s most enduring spiritual guides.
+This treasured manual, which unveils the profound theology and practice of the Rosary, has transformed countless lives through its journey from handwritten manuscript to global spiritual classic.
+Its modern resurgence — rekindled through one American family’s devotion — reveals how Divine Providence often works through faithful souls who labor to preserve the Church’s perennial devotions amidst times of great change.

 Origins and Early History

-A Family's Divine Inspiration
+A Family’s Divine Mission

-As owner of Christ and Country Books in Rockford, Illinois, Bud Howell took the bold step of publishing an affordable paperback edition.
-The project truly became a family ministry when Helen offered her basement as a storage facility for the thousands of printed copies.
-The editions gained their now-famous cover image when Bud discovered a striking portrayal of Our Lady of the Sorrowful and Immaculate Heart of Mary at a St. Thomas School rummage sale – a seemingly chance find that would become iconic.
+The editions gained their now-famous cover image when Bud discovered a striking portrayal of Our Lady of the Sorrowful and Immaculate Heart of Mary at a St. Thomas School rummage sale — a providential find that would become iconic.

 A Legacy Continues

-Under TAN's stewardship, "The Secret of the Rosary" has flourished, with over 30 printings reaching more than 5.3 million readers worldwide.
-The book continues to fulfill its original purpose, teaching new generations the profound spiritual wisdom of Marian devotion through the Rosary.
+Under TAN’s stewardship, The Secret of the Rosary has flourished, with over thirty printings reaching more than 5.3 million readers worldwide.
+The book continues to fulfill its original mission: to draw souls into the mysteries of Christ through the intercession of His Blessed Mother.

 Impact and Spiritual Legacy

-Helen and Bud Howell's labor of love continues to touch lives today, a testament to how divine providence can work through faithful individuals to spread spiritual treasures to new generations.
 May their souls, and the souls of all the faithful departed, through the mercy of God, rest in peace.
 Amen.

 SHOP NOW